 Some scenes were added to Duel to bump up the running time for cinematic release, namely the brief scene where Dennis Weaver makes a phone-call to his wife and the sequence where the truck aids a school bus.
 These scenes do not add a great deal, particularly the school bus one, which takes an unnecessary lightness in contrast to the sinister threat the truck has elsewhere, although this is only a minor quibble in an otherwise superb film.

 A number of films owe a debt to Duel.
 Wrecker (2015) was a blatant, uncredited scene-for-scene remake of Duel.
-The likes of the tv movie Killdozer (1974) and other films such as The Car (1977), The Hearse (1980), Christine (1983), Wheels of Terror (1990) and Road Train (2010) take up the notion of malevolent, frequently possessed, vehicles.
+The likes of the tv movie Killdozer (1974) and other films such as The Car (1977), The Hearse (1980), Christine (1983), Wheels of Terror (1990), Road Train (2010) and Super Hybrid (2010) take up the notion of malevolent, frequently possessed, vehicles.
 Other films such as Roadgames (1981), The Hitcher (1986), Jeepers Creepers (2001), Joy Ride/Road Kill (2001), Hush (2008), Evil Things (2009) and Unhinged (2020) mimic the tense psychological road games.
 Later, in a move that infuriated Steven Spielberg, an episode of the tv series The Incredible Hulk (1977-81) entitled Never Give a Trucker an Even Break, rehashed substantial amounts of stock footage from Duel in a story where Bill Bixby aids a woman trying to get her father’s truck back from hijackers.
 Amazingly, the episode manages to completely reverse the nature of the truck here where the truck is now being driven by the heroes of the show.
-Duel was also amusingly spoofed in a tv commercial for German car-manufacturer Audi.
+Duel was also amusingly spoofed in a tv commercial for German car-manufacturer Audi, while 5-25-77 (2022) contains a number of quotes from the film.